 The impact of federal tax laws on our compensation programs is also considered, including the deductibility of compensation paid to the NEOs, as limited by Section 162(m) of the Code.
 For prior fiscal years, Section 162(m) included an exception from the deductibility limitation for qualified "performance-based compensation."
 This exception, however, has been repealed for tax years beginning in fiscal 2019 under the Tax Cuts and Jobs Act.
 As such, compensation paid to certain of our executive officers in excess of \$1.0 million is not deductible unless it qualifies for certain transition relief applicable for compensation paid pursuant to a written binding contract that was in effect as of November 2, 2017.
-In addition, the Tax Cuts and Jobs Act increased the scope of individuals subject to the deduction limitation.
-Thus, compensation originally intended to satisfy the requirements for exemption from Section 162(m) may not be fully deductible.
+In addition, the Tax Cuts and Jobs Act increased the scope of individuals subject to the deductibile.
 While Section 162(m) will limit the deductibility of compensation paid to covered employees, the Compensation Committee intends to-consistent with its past practice-continue to retain flexibility to design compensation programs that are in the best long-term interests of our Company and our stockholders.